 Between 1975 and 1980 – after the military coup -, the legitimate owners were gradually evicted from their homes by the military, and left in different points of the outskirts of Santiago.
 The 28th of December of 1978 was one darkest chapter in the history of the Housing Estate; at midnight, without any notice, 112 families were violently evicted by the military and left abandoned in different locations of the city.
 Military families later inhabited the apartments.

-In 1989, general Augusto Pinochet transferred the site ownership from SERVIU’ Housing and Urbanization Services’ to the Ministry of National Assets.
+In 1989, general Pinochet transferred the site ownership from the ‘Housing and Urbanization Services’ (SERVIU) to the Ministry of National Assets.
 In 1991, already in democracy, the site ownership was transferred to the Defence Ministry, and later to the military.
 In 1996, the military sold the site to a private developer.
 From then on, the site has mostly been turned into class A office space.
-The new office tower forms part of a well-designed but sanitised and sterile masterplan, which many people consider to be an example of urban development Santiago.
+The new office tower forms part of a well-designed but hugely sanitised and sterile masterplan.

 In 2017, the National Monuments Council voted in favour of a proposal to protect from demolition the last four remaining blocks of Villa San Luis, in plot 18-A1.
 The developers appealed this decision, which was, however, backed by the appeals court in 2018.
 The same year, the supreme court rejected the appeal of the developer and confirmed the listed status of plot 18-A1 blocks.
 In 2019, the National Monuments Council voted in favour of removing the listed status, authorising the demolition of the blocks and requesting the construction of a small memorial in their place.
 The demolition was supported mainly with the argument that the buildings were not ‘structurally sound.’